The areas of the "Design" module

 Edit properties

-The same dialog can be opened via the main menu "Edit / Properties" or the context menu if an existing control element is marked in the layout structure.
+The same dialog can be opened via the main menu "Edit / Properties" or the context menu if an existing control element is selected in the layout structure.

 Snapshots